 This proposal in no way affects the prestige of the heavyweight division, which will always be the zenith blue ribbon prize of sports.

-He said that after 225 pounds fighters become giants.
-It’s impossible for large but not gigantic fighters to navigate around them.
+He said that after 225 pounds, fighters become giants.
+It’s impossible for prominent but not gigantic fighters to navigate around them.

-Don Majeski has suggested juggernaut weight, others have suggested dreadnought, as it’s one bigger than Cruiserweight.
-Or perhaps….Bridger weight.
+Don Majeski has suggested juggernaut weight; others have suggested dreadnought.
+It’s one bigger than Cruiserweight.
+Or perhaps….Bridgerweight.

-This would be to honor Hero of the WBC, young Bridger Walker, who suffered severe injuries when saving his younger sister from a savage and sustained dog attack.
+This would honor the Hero of the WBC, young Bridger Walker.
+The youngster suffered severe injuries when saving his sister from a savage and sustained dog attack.

-WBN believe super-cruiserweight would be a more fitting name for the division after a super-heavyweight division was ruled out.
+WBN believes super-cruiserweight would be a more fitting name for the division after a super-heavyweight division was ruled out.